JNRowe/rdial/README.rst

 ==============================================

 .. warning::
    This tool is incomplete.
-It was written, in part, for use in a talk on testing methodologies and hasn't been worked on since!
+It was written, in part, for use as a toy project in a talk on testing methodologies and hasn't been worked on since!

 ``rdial`` is a simple way to track the time you spend on tasks.
+It tracks the name of a task, its start time and its duration… nothing more.

 ``rdial`` is released under the `GPL v3`_ license.